Make the most of summer sweet corn with this delicious Fresh Corn Salad.

 And as much as I love it doused in butter and straight from the cob, I also really love making salads with it.
 Why not let it mingle with some other delicious ingredients and have some fun…am I right?

-This Fresh Corn Salad is the perfect combination of fun flavors, and even though it’s simple, it’s anything but boring.
+This salad is the perfect combination of fun flavors, and even though it’s simple, it’s anything but boring.
 Between the fresh basil and the crunchy walnuts and the crumbled goat cheese, it covers all the flavor bases.
 And the light balsamic vinaigrette is the ideal finish.

 Best of all, I found all the ingredients for it at Pick ‘n Save.
 I love that when I shop at Pick ‘n Save, I know I’ll always find what I’m looking for.
 And I know it will taste amazing!
 Their produce is always fresh and flavorful, which is exactly what this salad is all about.

 - Cut corn off the cob and sauté it in olive oil to remove starchiness.

 - Combine corn, basil, goat cheese, walnuts, and red onion.

 - Combine ingredients for dressing; shake well and pour over salad.